 - If the treatment works for my condition, can I continue taking it after the study?

 - Will I receive any exams, tests, or follow-up care?

 - Who is the doctor and/or staff running this study?

 - How is my privacy protected throughout the study?

 - Will the study affect my current treatment plan or daily life?

 After you fully understand your role in the study, you may sign an informed consent form.
 You may withdraw your consent at any time.

-For more information about the clinical research process, visit ClinicalTrials.gov.
+For more information, read Meridian’s overview of the clinical trial process or visit ClinicalTrials.gov.
 To find a Meridian study near you, use the study finder.